I’ve been running an Airbnb business in Kuala Lumpur for five years now, and I have my fair share of bittersweet experiences.

 The Leaking Makeup Lady

 I had an exotic guest who had tonnes of makeup products.
-Apparently all her make up bottles were leaking to some degree and the chemicals reacted with my makeup table’s shellac coating.
+All her make up bottles were leaking, and the chemicals reacted with my makeup table’s shellac coating.
 Resulting in the permanent stains above.

 The Dirtiest Girl I’ve Met in My Life